 Cornfield Maze Pumpkin Patch – Madera, California.
 Open mid-October through Halloween. $5 pumpkin patch admission fee includes unlimited tri-cycle track, bounce house and hay stack mountain.
 2 years and under are free.
 Pumpkins are extra.
 Kid-friendly corn maze for families is $6-8.
 Black-Out Maze for teenagers and college student is $10-15.
 Located about 16 miles northwest of Fresno on Highway 99 & Ave 7, one mile north of Herndon Ave.
 Their address is 7451 Rd.
 32, Madera, CA.

 Bear Creek Pumpkins – Le Grand, California.
 Open from late September through Halloween.
-4 acre corn maze is $5.
-Pumpkin prices start at $3 and vary by size/type.
+4 acre corn maze.
+Pumpkin prices start and vary by size/type.
 Located east of Merced between Fresno and Modesto.
 Their address is 3000 Plainsburg Rd., Le Grand, California.
 It is about 50 miles northwest of Fresno.

 Vossler Farms – Visalia, CA